nttgin/BGPalerter/docs/configuration.md

 Example of alerts:
 > The following ROAs will expire in less than 2 hours: <1.2.3.4/24, 1234, 25, apnic>; <5.5.3.4/24, 1234, 25, apnic>
 >
-> Possible TA malfunction: 24% of the ROAs are expiring in APNIC
+> Possible TA malfunction or incomplete VRP file: 24% of the ROAs are expiring in APNIC

 Parameters for this monitor module: